Inspire Your Team like Greyston Bakery

 They have an open hiring process, meaning that people put their name on a list and when a job opens up the person at the top of the list is hired without background checks, drug testing, or education requirements.
 Employees have a wide-variety of backgrounds including felony convictions.

 Rather than interviews and resumes, they evaluate employees based on their ability to show up and work hard.
-They are also dedicated to improving employee’s lives and help them work through personal issues to become more successful.
+They are also dedicated to improving employee’s lives and helping them work through personal issues to become more successful.
 In an industry that averages 30-70 percent turnover, Greyston has just 12% turnover.

 By giving people the chance for gainful employment they create a huge degree of employee loyalty.